 “Nikki is fueled by the missed opportunities she has witnessed and lived through herself, by her optimism that the workplace can be better for her and the next generation, and by the incredible energy of the women she surrounds herself with every day.

 Nikki has her Bachelor’s Degree in Psychology, and a Master of Public Administration.
 She has worked in victim advocacy, workforce development, social services, economic development, and philanthropy.
-She currently serves as a Commissioner for the Fresno Housing Authority, a Board Member with the Child Care & Development Local Planning Council, and a founding committee member of Dress for Success Fresno.
+She currently serves as a Commissioner for the Fresno Housing Authority, a Board Member with the Child Care & Development Local Planning Council, and actively finds ways to give back to her community regularly.